Excerpts from: “Striking Eight Bells: A Vietnam Memoir.

 The ship docked the next morning, November 18, at the Subic Bay Naval Station in Subic Bay Harbor at 0710.
 The transit from Norfolk to Subic Bay had taken one month and one day, 32 days total.
 Of the 32-day transit, almost 29 of those days had been at sea.
 The ship would remain in Subic Bay for six days while making the necessary preparations and alterations to enter the combat zone of Vietnam.
 Our ship was docked at Pier 16-17, Rivera Point Ship Repair Facility.

 The ship was moored with our starboard side to outboard of USS Hepburn (DE 1055), and USS Parks (DD 884) was moored outboard on our port side.
 We were scheduled to depart Subic Bay early in the morning on Friday, November 24.
 The passage plan distance from Subic Bay to Military Region I located in northern South Vietnam was about 805 nautical miles.
-The passage to Vietnam would take close to 37 hours at the planned passage speed of 22 knots…If you would like to read more of “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+The passage to Vietnam would take close to 37 hours at the planned passage speed of 22 knots…to read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.